 From Heights Chateau Fine Wines and Spirits: “Xinomavro (it’s pronounced ksee-NOH-mavro) is a red grape found all over northern and central Greece.
 It has high acidity and a tendency to dry, prickly tannins, and in character and characteristics it is somewhat similar to Nebbiolo.
 This is a bold and edgy red with aromas of cedar, violets and dried herbs; complex flavors of dark chocolate and blueberries; firm tannins and a long finish.”

 Location of the Greece Marketplace at the EPCOT International Food & Wine Festival

-The Greece Marketplace is located near the Morocco Pavilion in World Showcase, at number 30 on the map below.
+The Greece Marketplace is located near the Morocco Pavilion in World Showcase.
+You can find it at number 23 on the map below.

 The EPCOT International Food & Wine Festival is running from July 14 to November 19, 2022.